RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add support to run Cython files from the Editor (i.e. by simply pressing `F5`).
 * Add syntax highlighting support for Markdown files.
+* Add a tab switcher dialog to navigate files in most recently used order.
+This dialog is activated with `Ctrl+Tab` and `Ctrl+Shift+Tab` to go in forward or backward order, respectively.

 #### IPython Console
 * Automatically load the Cython extension if Cython is installed.